NotKingSnow/HOTDW10Trivia/README.md

 q "**What is the pidgin language commonly used by sailors in the Free Cities?**" a "Trade Talk", "Trade Tongue"

-q "**While serving as cupbearer to Tywin Lannister, Arya Stark firsr claimed to be from what Riverlands location?**" a "Maidenpool"
+q "**While serving as cupbearer to Tywin Lannister, Arya Stark first claimed to be from what Riverlands location?**" a "Maidenpool"

 q "**Under what King did the Second and Third Blackfyre Rebellions occur?**"